 This is a view of the object seen from directly You use this when you want to view the overall above.
 You use it at times such as when you want shape.
-You can move in all three directions (X, Y, to move only in the X or Y direction.
-Z-direction and Z), but it does not let you gauge the direction movement is not possible. or distance of such movement with any accuracy.
-Untitled - 3 Editor 型 鱼 趣 ● 4 1 2 0 m 4 1 2 2 4 Q X This indicates the X,Y, and Z orientation.
-Side Center -0.2, -1.8, 53.0 Size 90.9, 88.3, 106.0 mm Cursor 57.1, 19.3, 107.3 Front movement is not possible.
+You can move in all three directions (X, Y, and Z), but it does not let you gauge the direction to move only in the X or Y direction.
+Z-direction movement is not possible. or distance of such movement with any accuracy.
+Matitled - 3 Editor 即身业 角舞の $\oplus \oplus \oplus$ Perspective This indicates the X,Y, and Z orientation.
+Side

+Center -0.2, -1.8, 53.0